FrancescaMiccolis/PATHOS/README.md

 - Computes a panel of morphological and spatial features.

 **Output:**
-Numerical feature set, focusing on 7 key features:
+Numerical feature set, we focused on 7 key features that, according to our analysis, were the most informative among all:

 1. `tumor_cells_eccentricity_max`
 2. `tumor_cells_major_axis_len_max`